warehouse-pg/warehouse-pg-grafana-dashboards/README.md

 The [Prometheus Exporter](https://prometheus.io/docs/instrumenting/exporters/) connects to the WHPG database and exclusively uses the views in the `observability` schema to gather data.
 It exposes a `/metrics` endpoint to be consumed by Prometheus for metrics.

-The Exporter must be able to connect to the WHPG database, and requires a superuser account.
+The Exporter must be able to connect to the WHPG database, and requires either a superuser account, or all tables and views in the `observability` schema must be accessible by the designated rolename used fo rthe Exporter.
 The Exporter is lightweight and does not require a lot of CPU or memory resources.
 It can run on the coordinator, the standby, or an external host.

 To install the observability exporter, follow the instructions here.